InterfaceConsciousness/interfaceconsciousness.github.io/_pages/join.md

 `AI Engineer of Interface Consciousness`
   * implementing SLP-tests to study LLMs and/or design novel AR/VR interfaces
   * requirements: experience in Python/PyTorch/JAX/Unity3D, interest in philosophy of consciousness beneficial

+`Computational Phenomenologist`
+  * (computational) modeling of intentional systems, time-consciousness, and self/world boundaries
+  * requirements: firm grasp of basic phenomenological concepts, working knowledge of computer science (this role particularly requires interaction with the other roles)

 `Research Scientist`
  * applying the interface idea to empirical (physical) sciences
  * requirements: skilled in experimental physics/chemistry/biology, familiarity with the basics of lab work and able to design new empirical protocols.

-`Computational Phenomenologist`
-  * (computational) modeling of intentional systems, time-consciousness, and self/world boundaries
-  * requirements: firm grasp of basic phenomenological concepts, working knowledge of computer science (this role particularly requires interaction with the other roles)
+ *
 `Mathematical Modeler of RS`
-  * developing data-structures for agent-networks
+  * developing ontologies for agent-networks
-  * requirements: knowledgable in applied mathematics (category theory and/or network theory) or background in physics, interest in computer science
+  * requirements: knowledgeable in applied mathematics (category theory and/or network theory) or background in physics, interest in computer science

 `Scholar of the Technohumanities`
   * relates theoretical concepts ("interface consciousness", "relational substrate (RS)") to a specific case-study from the Humanities (e.g. ethics, sociology of science, literature, or the history of religion)